Manitoba-wide civic elections shows more new blood, but still many default victories in RMs | CBC News

 Another sign of democratic health is turnover levels across councils.

-In 2014, 57% of officials were incumbents, meaning significantly less turnover had occurred.
+In 2014, 57 per cent of officials were incumbents, meaning significantly less turnover had occurred.

 Another minor shift was the increase in gender balance across the board.
-Three percent more women are now represented on municipal councils and wholly 21 women were elected heads of council, compared to 15 percent in 2014, election results show.
+Three per cent more women are now represented on municipal councils and wholly 21 women were elected heads of council, compared to 15 per cent in 2014.

 Comments